Speedy Tuesday – Gold Speedmaster Overview Continued (1995 – now)

-Welcome to part II of the overview of gold Speedmaster ‘Moonwatch’ models.
-In this article I will focus on the gold Speedmaster watches between 1995 and now.
-I ended part I with a 1995 gold Speedmaster Professional that was commemorating the MIR mission of July 1993 – July 1994, where 7 of these gold Speedmaster Professional watches were on board of the space station.
+We ended part I with a 1995 gold Speedmaster Professional that was commemorating the MIR mission of July 1993 – July 1994, where 7 of these gold Speedmaster Professional watches were on board of the space station.
 Probably the rarest model of all gold Moonwatch models.
-Also, at the end of the first part I showed you the regular gold Speedmaster Professional watch that was in production until a few years ago.
+Also, at the end of the first part, we showed you the regular gold Speedmaster Professional watch that was in production until a few years ago.
+You might have seen this watch appearing in the flick Money Monster with (Omega ambassador) George Clooney.

 1995 Apollo – Soyuz 20th Anniversary 3691.50